 The aerodynamic specialists concluded (somewhat tongue in cheek) that “if you have a banner tied in such a way that it will remain flat in the wind, then it seems that the benefits of adding vents are minimal unless you want to make your banner into Swiss cheese.”

 Here in the city and county of Denver, while permits are required for some outdoor signage, the city doesn’t dictate vents or no vents.
 That stated, to recommend the best substrate we always ask our clients about the install location of the banner and how long it will be up.
 Based on the research and our professional experience, SpeedPro Denver suggests a few materials that work with the wind without marring your design with holes.
 Here are a few examples:

 Scrim: Commonly used for outdoor signage since it is scratch- and water-resistant but can be penetrated for grommets for easy hanging.
 Scrim banners are made of vinyl and reinforced with polyester cording.
-The design is what gives it strength and durability.
+The material construction is what gives it strength and durability.
 Its smooth, flat finish makes this surface ideal for large-format inkjet printing.